cavonac/cavonac/README.md

 - Mentored junior team members, fostering their professional growth and development.

 # Freelance and Beyond
 Outside of my professional pursuits, I delve into cybersecurity as an amateur bug bounty hunter for [BugCrowd](https://www.bugcrowd.com), where I've received awards for disclosing high-priority issues.
 Additionally, I indulge my passion for storytelling through my blog, [Eclipse Drift: Cosmic Odyssey](https://eclipsedrift.blogspot.com/), crafting narratives in the realms of science fiction and fantasy.
+I also enjoy using my gaming PC for online games or taking out a tabletop game or puzzle for offline fun.

 Here are some other interesting things about me: